 “Any material pipes that were in this store were paraphernalia regardless of the intent of the user, which is just a complete misreading of the statute,” defense attorney Blake Lynch told NewsChannel 4 in 2016.

 Following the raid, charges were filed against several employees and the owners of the business.

 The first trial against a clerk ended in a mistrial, in favor of ‘The Friendly Market.’

 In May, Robert Cox and Stephen Holman were found not guilty on charges related to selling drug paraphernalia.

-On Monday, Cleveland County District Attorney Greg Mashburn said that he will not pursue the case any further.
+Last month, Cleveland County District Attorney Greg Mashburn said that he will not pursue the case any further.

 Instead, the state dismissed all charges in the case.

 While the criminal case against ‘The Friendly Market’ is over, court documents show that the owners want their seized property back.